We use cookies for statistical purposes.

 Minimum period of marriage before requesting a divorce Not applicable for the judicial divorce, as per the rules of the Civil Code.

-If you are considering starting the divorce in Romania, you can address to our Romanian lawyers for in-depth legal advice on the steps you need to take, depending on the particularities of your case (the type of divorce applicable to you, if there are any children involved, matters concerning the division of assets and other aspects that are typically applicable here).
+If you are considering starting a divorce in Romania, you can address to our Romanian lawyers for in-depth legal advice on the steps you need to take, depending on the particularities of your case (the type of divorce applicable to you, if there are any children involved, matters concerning the division of assets and other aspects that are typically applicable here).

 The divorce procedure in Romania

-The divorce petition has to be submitted to the administrative body or public notary by the spouses together.
-After 30 days, the registrar or the public notary, will be able to end the marriage by mutual consent.
 The divorce petition will be rejected if the spouses have not agreed on what their name would be after divorce or on the custody.
-Although, in spite of this rejection, the spouses can address to the law court in order to solve their case.
+Provided that this is the case, the spouses can address the court in order to solve their case.

-When the divorce petition has been submitted at the Town Hall where the spouses got married, the registrar must make the mention on their marriage certificate in order to validate the divorce.
 Supposing that the spouses have submitted the divorce petition at the Town Hall where they had the last common residence, the registrar must release the marriage certificate and after that he or she has to send it immediately to the Town Hall where the spouses got married to make the mention.

 The procedure is similar if the spouses submitted the divorce petition to a public notary.
 In this case, the public notary must release the certificate and he or she has to send it to the Town Hall where the marriage was concluded, in order to make the mention on the certificate.
-According to the art.
-3 from the Council Regulation 2201/2003, Romanian law courts have the authority to dissolve a marriage between foreign citizens, but this procedure can be done only if:

 • the spouses have their residence in Romania and they can prove it with the necessary documents;